torvalds/linux/Documentation/networking/device_drivers/ethernet/neterion/s2io.rst

 1. Introduction
 ===============
-This Linux driver supports Neterion's Xframe I PCI-X 1.0 and Xframe II PCI-X 2.0 adapters.
+This GNU/Linux driver supports Neterion's Xframe I PCI-X 1.0 and Xframe II PCI-X 2.0 adapters.
 It supports several features such as jumbo frames, MSI/MSI-X, checksum offloads, TSO, UFO and so on.
 See below for complete list of features.